W.H. Adviser Says Beijing Sent Information On Hunter Biden Days After Donald Trump Urged China To Investigate

 “Well, I would think that if they were honest about it, they’d start a major investigation into the Bidens,” the president told reporters on October 4.
 “It’s a very simple answer.
 Uh, they should investigate the Bidens because how does a company that’s newly formed, and all these companies you look at, and by the way, likewise China should start an investigation into the Bidens.”

-Trump’s claim that Hunter Biden engaged in wrongdoing in China is equally unfounded, and has led to many questioning the ties between Trump’s own children and China.
+Trump’s claim that Hunter Biden engaged in wrongdoing in China is said to be equally unfounded and has led to many questioning the ties between the president’s own children and the country.

 A growing number of Republicans have also split with Donald Trump after his public calls for both China and Ukraine to investigate Biden, calling the actions inappropriate.